Disease

 2. 2

-Unpot the rosette and separate roots from soil by hand rather than rinsing under a tap, so you can feel which roots are still firm versus which collapse under light pressure — collapsing is a more reliable rot indicator on this species than color alone.
+Unpot the rosette and separate roots from soil by hand rather than rinsing under a tap, so you can feel which roots are still firm versus which collapse under light pressure, since collapsing is a more reliable rot indicator on this species than color alone.

 3. 3

-Cut every collapsed root and any soft, discolored crown tissue back to material that resists gentle pressure, wiping the blade with rubbing alcohol between cuts so healthy tissue isn't reinfected from the diseased material.
+Cut every collapsed root and any soft, discolored crown tissue back to material that resists gentle pressure, disinfecting the blade with alcohol before each new cut to keep spreading pathogens off the tissue you're trying to save.

 4. 4